MorrellLAB/MorrellLab.github.io/_people/Chaochih-Liu.md

 twitter: https://twitter.com/ChaochihLiu
 ---

 Chaochih is a graduate student and has been investigating genomic structural variations that contribute to locally adaptive processes in barley.
-She is interested in evolutionary genetics and plant evolution.
+She is interested in bioinformatics, population genetics, and plant evolution.